amy-reinholds-ibm/logdna-demo/README.md

 # Conclustion

-In this guide, we saw
+In this guide, we saw a few features of LogDNA that help filter logs, identify traffic and even detect and perform root cause analysis on common error conditions.
+In future blogs, we'll examine additional feature of LogDNA such as exclusion filters and archiving.